GraphQLGuide/book/text/bg.md

 ## SQL

 SQL (Structured Query Language) is a language for querying relational databases like SQLite and PostgreSQL.
 Relational databases have *tables* instead of MongoDB’s collections, and *rows* instead of documents.
-A row is made up of *values* for each *columnn* in the table.
+A row is made up of *values* for each *column* in the table.
 Columns have a name and a type—for instance a `reviews` table with a column named `star` of type `INTEGER`, which could have a value of `5` in the first row:

 ![reviews table with three columns and three rows](img/)

 Unlike MongoDB collections, each table has a schema—its name and list of columns.
 Both the table schema and query statements are written in SQL.
-Here are the `CREATE TABLE` and `INSERT` statements to create the pictured table and rows, and `SELECT` to view the table’s contents:
+Here are the `CREATE TABLE` and `INSERT` statements to create the pictured table and rows.
+Then, the `SELECT` statement returns the table’s contents:

 ```
 $ brew install sqlite